matheusmoreira/acclaim/README.markdown

       end
     end

-    $ app do x y, z
+    $ app do x y z
-    Doing something with x y, z
+    Doing something with x, y, z

-    $ app do --what x y, z
+    $ app do --what x y z
     Doing x with y, z

-Options may also take an Hash as the last parameter.
+Options may also take an hash as the last parameter.
 Among the things that can be configured is the default value for the option and its arity.
 The default value is `nil` by default and is used if the option is not given.
 The arity of the option represents the minimum number of arguments it __must__ take and the number of optional arguments it __may__ take.
-It is specified as an array in the form `[minimum, optional]`.
-Options that take zero arguments, which is the default, are flags.
+It can be specified as an array in the form `[minimum, optional]`.
+Options that take zero arguments, which is the default, are called switches.

-So, options can take from zero to an unlimited number of arguments, right?

     class App::Command::Do < App::Command